Skip to main content

 When an invoice is processed, the integration automatically:

-• Creates invoice accruals (if the invoice is marked for accrual in Qondor)
+6. Creates invoice accruals for customer invoices marked for accrual in Qondor

 When is the project created?